Skip to main content

 The Playback phase involves taking the published files (audio, webcam, deskshare, chat, events, notes, captions, polls, metadata) and playing them in the browser.

-Using the workflow presentation, playback is handled by HTML, CSS, and Javascript libraries; it is fully available in Mozilla Firefox and Google Chrome (also in Android devices).
+Using the workflow presentation, playback is handled by HTML, CSS, and Javascript libraries; it is fully available in Mozilla Firefox and Google Chrome (also on Android devices).
 In other browsers like Opera or Safari the playback will work without all its functionality, e.g., thumbnails won't be shown.
-There is not a unique video file for playback, there is not an available button or link to download the recording.
-We have opened an issue for this enhancement.

 Media storage